ripienaar/free-for-dev/README.md

 ## Code Generation

-  * [Appinvento](https://appinvento.io/) — AppInvento is a powerful backend builder that simplifies the process of building web applications without actually writing a single line of code and you also own the source code.
-It will reduce your time and also it will reduce your work by 70-80% the rest 20% is the business logic.
+  * [Appinvento](https://appinvento.io/) — Build your application’s backend easily with AppInvento. you can have full control and ownership of the source code.
+Enjoy the added benefit of automatically generated APIs for seamless integration.
   * [DhiWise](https://www.dhiwise.com/) — Seamlessly turn Figma designs into dynamic Flutter & React applications with DhiWise's innovative code generation technology, optimizing your workflow and helping you craft exceptional mobile and web experiences faster than ever before.
   * [Codeium](https://www.codeium.com/) — Codeium is a free AI-powered code completion tool.
 It supports over 20+ programming languages (Python, JavaScript, Java, TypeScript, PHP, C/C++, Go, etc) and integrates with all major standalone and web IDEs.
   * [tabnine.com](https://www.tabnine.com/) — Tabnine helps developers create better software, faster by providing insights learned from all the code in the world.
 Plugin available.